 In addition to scheduler threads, each Pony program also has an ASIO thread that handles asynchronous IO events.
 By supplying the

-// Use "user" process isolation space -s user // Set aside 5 CPUs for this program -C 1-4,17 // Run 4 scheduler threads and pin the ASIO thread --ponythreads 4 --ponypinasio
+// Use "user" process isolation space -s user // Set aside 5 CPUs for this program -C 1-4,17 // Run 4 scheduler threads and pin the scheduler threads and the ASIO thread --ponymaxthreads 4 --ponypin --ponypinasio

 For some workloads, hyper-threading improves performance, for others, it can not affect or can hurt performance.
 You should test your application with hyper-threading enabled and disabled.
 As a general rule of thumb, hyper-threading can often improve performance of your application if it’s memory-bound and harm performance if it’s CPU-bound.
 If you aren’t familiar with hyper-threading, the hyper-threading Wikipedia entry is a good place to start.

 If you are following our “pin your scheduler threads” advice, you want to be especially aware of hyper-threading.
 If you have hyper-threading on, your operating system might be seeing logical cores from hyper-threading as real physical cores.
 Don’t be fooled.
 If you want to maximize performance by pinning threads to a CPU, you probably want to turn off hyperthreading.
 Be especially wary in environments like AWS that present “virtual CPUs” aka VCPUs.
 In the case of AWS, your 8 VCPUs are 4 real cores and 4 hyper-threads.
 You only want to be using the real cores, not the hyper-threads.